 Once you can access some editing software, you can get stuck into one of the lessons below:

-What you’ll do: Edit together a fine cut that includes a variety of cuts (ways to edit) and includes sound design (sound effects and music)
+Editing for the advanced: edit together a fine cut that includes a variety of cuts and includes sound design as you add some extra editing techniques to your skillset

-What you’ll do: Edit together a fine cut of a scene or your own short film using some advanced editing techniques, as well as complete sound design using music and sound effects
+Editing extension: edit together a fine cut of a scene using some advanced editing techniques, and complete a sound design for a scene